How do I make my vacation rentals stand out?

 Property managers already have a lot on their plates, so decorating and tying themes together might seem superfluous.

-Here are five quick vacation rental decoration tips that vacation rental property managers can put into motion right now to make vacation rentals stand out on Vrbo, Airbnb, Booking.com, and other OTAs.
+But you don’t need a degree in vacation rental interior design to make your properties look nice.
+Here are five quick vacation rental decoration tips that property managers can use right now to make vacation rentals stand out on Airbnb, Vrbo, Booking.com, and other OTAs.

 You definitely want to invest in durable, high-quality furniture, including couches and tables that are difficult to stain, scratch, scuff, or break.
 Your rental furniture is going to pick up some dings along the way, but taking the plunge for quality pieces can save you big in the long run.
 Not to mention, it just looks nicer.

-Not every inch of unoccupied space needs to be decorated, though; remember, guests want to relax, and unnecessary clutter could hinder their path to completely escaping the chaos of daily life.
+But not every inch of unoccupied space needs to be decorated.
+Remember: guests want to relax and unnecessary clutter could hinder their path to completely escaping the chaos of daily life.
 Instead, remain thoughtful throughout the decorating process, from the big stuff to the small stuff and everything in between.
 Guests do notice that level of care, and in the end, it really is the thought that counts.